simoncblyth/opticks/notes/issues/primIdx-and-skips.rst

 -------------------------------------------------------------

 * currently I think they should be giving the same thing
-* if so : it means that there is a full 32 bits per instance going free
+* if so : it means that there is a full 32 bits per instance going free (actually 31 bits as ~0u means not-an-instance)
 * can use this for packed gas_idx/sensor_type/sensor_index without needing to do a lookup into an identity array from the instance index
 * one downside is would need to occupy the last of the quad2 PRD slots

 DONE : added set_iindex to quad2 and machinery to populate it in CSGOptiX7.cu